 - The underlying rate, which excludes the most volatile elements of the CPI, falls two tenths, to stand at 1%

-The Consumer Price Index (CPI) increased 1.9% year-on-year in May 2017, seven tenths less than in April, according to figures published by the National Statistics Institute (INE), a rate that coincides with that advanced by the INE at the end of last month.
-In this evolution, the decrease in the prices of fuels and lubricants, as well as the decrease in the prices of tourist packages, after the end of the Holy Week campaign, stand out.
-In inter-monthly terms, the CPI has decreased 0.1% in May, compared to the 0.5% rise in the same month of 2016.
+The Consumer Price Index (CPI) increased in May 2017 by 1.9% year-on-year, seven tenths less than in April, according to figures published by the National Statistics Institute (INE), a rate coinciding with that advanced by the INE at the end of last month.
+In this evolution, the decrease in the prices of fuels and lubricants stands out, as well as the decrease in the prices of tourist packages, after the end of the Easter campaign.
+In month-on-month terms, the CPI was down 0.1% in May, compared to the 0.5% rise in the same month of 2016.

-The prices of energy products increased in May by 8.3% year-on-year, 3.7 points less than in April.
+The prices of energy products increased 8.3% year-on-year in May, 3.7 points less than in April.
 This evolution is explained by the slowdown in the prices of fuels and lubricants, which went from 11.5% year-on-year in April to 4.9% in May.
-On the other hand, gas prices accelerated 1.7 points, up to 8.3%, and the interannual rate of electricity prices remained unchanged at 16.2%.
+On the other hand, gas prices accelerated 1.7 points, to 8.3%, and the annual rate of electricity prices remained unchanged at 16.2%.

-In inter-monthly terms, the CPI registered a variation rate of -0.1% in May 2017, compared to the 0.5% growth recorded in the same month of 2016.
-By components, the prices of energy products fell by 1.1%, after the 2.3% increase a year earlier; those of the services decreased 0.4%, after the 0.1% increase in May 2016; those of the BINE grew 0.7%, one tenth less than in May of the previous year; and those of food increased 0.3%, the same variation as in May 2016.
+In month-on-month terms, the CPI registered a variation rate of -0.1% in May 2017, compared to the 0.5% growth registered in the same month of 2016.
+By component, the prices of energy products fell by a 1.1%, after the 2.3% increase a year earlier; those of services decreased 0.4%, after an increase of 0.1% in May 2016; those of the BINE grew 0.7%, one tenth less than in May of the previous year; and those of food increased 0.3%, identical variation to that of May 2016.

-Within the food group, prices of unprocessed foods recorded in May 2017 an inter-monthly rate of 0.3% (0.8% in the same month of 2016), as well as those for processed foods (null variation a year before).
+Within the food group, the prices of unprocessed food registered a month-on-month rate of 0.3% in May 2017 (0.8% in the same month of 2016), as did those of processed food (zero variation). a year before).

-The interannual rate of the CPI decreased in May in all the autonomous communities.
-The largest decrease with respect to the April rate was recorded in the Principality of Asturias (one point, up to 1.6%), and the lowest, both of three tenths, corresponded to the Canary Islands (2% in May) and Extremadura (1 , 7%).
+The annual rate of the CPI decreased in May in all the autonomous communities.
+The greatest decrease with respect to the April rate was registered in the Principality of Asturias (one point, up to 1.6%), and the smallest, both of three tenths, corresponded to the Canary Islands (2% in May) and Extremadura (1 , 7%).

-The interannual rate of the CPI at constant taxes stood at 1.9% in May, as was that of the general CPI.
+The annual rate of the CPI for constant taxes stood at 1.9% in May, as did the general CPI.